Radio in the United States: Government regulation during this period

+In 1926, Zenith successfully challenged the extent of the Commerce Department's authority to regulate broadcasting under the Radio Act of 1912.

-From 1912 until early 1926, radio broadcast radio power and frequency licenses were regulated under the auspices of the Radio Act of 1912 by the Department of Commerce.
-This authority was challenged by Zenith, regarding the ability of one of their owned stations to broadcast.
+Radio broadcasting was initially regulated by the Department of Commerce under the Radio Act of 1912.
+In early 1926, the limits of this authority were challenged by Zenith, which moved its Chicago station, WJAZ, to a frequency previously reserved for use by Canadian stations.
 On April 16, 1926, Judge James H. Wilkerson ruled that, under the 1912 Act, the Commerce Department in fact could not limit the number of broadcasting licenses issued, or designate station frequencies.
-The government reviewed whether to try to appeal this decision, but Acting Attorney General William J. Donovan's analysis concurred with the court's decision in a statement dated July 7.
+The government reviewed whether to appeal this decision, but Acting Attorney General William J. Donovan's analysis concurred with the court's decision in a statement dated July 7.

-A brief period of legal limbo then existed, during which time self-governance by broadcasters kept broadcasting stable, until Congress responded by enacting the Radio Act of 1927, which included the formation of the Federal Radio Commission (FRC).
+A period of legal limbo followed.
+It was initially hoped that self-restraint by the broadcasting industry would stabilize the situation.
+However, an increase in the number of stations, by almost 200 to 733, combined with stations unilaterally moving to what they considered better frequencies, resulted in complaints about severe interference.
+In early 1927, Congress responded by enacting the Radio Act of 1927, which included the formation of the Federal Radio Commission (FRC).

 One of the FRC's most important early actions was the adoption of General Order 40, which divided stations on the AM band into three power level categories, which became known as Local, Regional, and Clear Channel, and reorganized station assignments.
 Based on this plan, effective 3:00 a.m.
-Eastern time on November 11, 1928 most of the country's stations were assigned to new transmitting frequencies.
+Eastern time on November 11, 1928, most of the country's stations were assigned to new transmitting frequencies.